celestialized/Workflow-Agent-Example-for-Kofax-Capture/README.md

 There is another Unit test project **LoggingWFAgentServiceTest** which contains testing content for LoggingWFAgentService

-In order to add the workflow to KC, there is an [install script](Scripts/LoggingWFAgentSetup.aex)
+In order to add the workflow to KC, we use an [install script](Scripts/LoggingWFAgentSetup.aex)